Karl Peter Röhl

+Life and work

-Röhl undertook an apprenticeship as a painter upon leaving school in 1906.
+Born in Kiel, Röhl undertook an apprenticeship as a painter upon leaving school in 1906.
 He then attended at schools of applied arts in Kiel and Berlin between 1907 and 1911 continuing his studies at the Weimar Saxon Grand Ducal Art School under Walther Klemm and Albin Egger-Lienz.
+In 1914 he was asked to organize an exhibition by Johannes Molzahn.
+In the same year, he was drafted into the military and took part in the First World War until 1918.

+Röhl returned to Kiel and in 1919 organized the exhibition "Special Exhibition of the Expressionist Working Group Kiel" (Kiel Revolutionary Expressionists) together with Werner Lange and Friedrich Peter Drömmer.
 Karl Peter Röhl was enrolled as a student at the Bauhaus and went Johannes Itten preliminary lectures during his first semester.
 He had his own studio which in 1922, provided the venue for Theo van Doesburg’s extra-curricular De Stijl.

-He joined the Nazi Party in 1933.